HMAS Voyager (D04): Collision and loss

-During the early part of the evening, Voyager had no difficulties maintaining her position during the manoeuvres both ships performed.
+During the early part of the evening, Voyager had no difficulties maintaining her position during the manoeuvres.
 Following a series of turns intended to reverse the courses of both ships beginning at 8:40 pm, Voyager ended up to starboard of Melbourne.
 At 8:52 pm, Voyager was ordered to resume the plane guard station.
 The procedure to accomplish this required Voyager to turn away from Melbourne in a large circle, cross the carrier's stern, then take position off Melbournes port side.
 Instead, Voyager first turned to starboard, away from Melbourne, then turned to port without warning.
 It was initially assumed by Melbournes bridge crew that Voyager was conducting a series of tight turns to lose speed before swinging behind Melbourne, but Voyager did not alter course again.

 At 8:55 pm, with Voyager still turning to port, Melbournes navigator ordered the carrier's engines to half astern speed, with Robertson ordering an increase to full astern a few seconds later.
 At the same time, Stevens, returning to Voyagers bridge from the nearby chart table, gave the order "Full ahead both engines.
 Hard a-starboard.", before instructing the destroyer's Quartermaster to announce that a collision was imminent.
 Both ships' measures were too late to avoid a collision; Melbourne hit Voyager at 8:56 pm.